pkmollman/nagios-better-stack-connector/README.md

 ### Database

-Currently the only supported database is Azure CosmosDB.
+Currently the only supported database is SQLite.
 I plan to add sqlite and possibly others.

 #### Azure CosmosDB